mattdotts/Investigation-Docs/Cyber_Suspect_interview.md

 * What Internet browsers do you use?
 * Have you ever cleared your browsing history?
 * Have you ever attempted to shield your IP address?
 - If yes, when, how, and why?
 * What search engines do you use?
 * Have you ever utilized a Virtual Private Network (VPN)?
 - If so, why, how, what service, and what devices?
 * Have you ever utilized the TOR network?
 Why?
 * What email services do you use?
 What are the addresses?
 * What social media services do you use?
 Usernames?
 * Does anyone else have the passwords and/or access to your accounts?
 * Have you ever noticed suspicious activity or unauthorized use of your accounts?
 * Have you ever utilized peer-to-peer (P2P) software?
 Why?
+* Do you use AI services like ChatGPT or Google Bard?

 **Mobile device specific**